 Breast Cancer Statistics

 Did you know that breast cancer is the most common cancer in Australian women?
-See below for more facts about breast cancer, including symptoms to be aware of.
+See below for more statistics on breast cancer, including symptoms to be aware of.
 It is so important for us to know our breast cancer facts.

 It's often hard to know what to say or do when a friend, family member or colleague is going through breast cancer.
 That's why we've put together a few simple suggestions to give you some ideas.

 As part of our mission to provide ongoing support for all Australian families experiencing breast cancer, our McGrath Breast Care Nurses are health professionals specially trained to guide patients through their treatment.
 Visit our McGrath Breast Care Nurse directory, to locate your nearest nurse.